 The Easy Way to Do It

 So, we don’t do that anymore.
-I buy new Boston ferns each spring.
-We continued to re-pot the new ferns and let them die out during the winter.
+Now I buy new Boston ferns each spring.
+We continued to re-pot the new ferns for a while and let them die out during the winter.
 They were also very difficult to remove from the pots come next spring!

 Boston ferns are usually sold in plastic hanging pots.
-So now for the last few years, I still use the same big pots filled with dirt, but now I remove the handles from the plastic pot and set the fern, hanging pot and all, over into my container.
+So now for the last few years, I still use the same big pots filled with dirt, but now I remove the handles from the plastic hanging pot and just set the fern, hanging pot, and all, over into my container.

 If the pot sits up too high, you can remove some of the dirt.
 Sometimes I use wood shavings if the dirt level needs to be elevated.
 And make sure your pots both have holes for drainage.